hasindu2008/f5c/_docs/general-troubleshoot.md

 ### The fast5 file is compressed with VBZ but the required plugin is not loaded

 This is due to the *vbz* compression used in the latest fast5 files.
-Currently, you need to setup the *vbz* plugin for HDF5.
-We have provided a helper script in *f5c* which you can invoke as `scripts/install_vbz.sh`.
+You need to setup the *vbz* plugin for HDF5.
+We have provided a helper script in *f5c* which you can invoke as `scripts/install-vbz.sh`.
+This script attempts to determine your operating system and the arcihtecture, downloads and extract the plugin (.so file) to *$HOME/.local/hdf5/lib/plugin*.
+You must export the path to the plugin by invoking `export HDF5_PLUGIN_PATH=$HOME/.local/hdf5/lib/plugin` .
+Note that the exported environmental variable will not persist accross different shells.
+For persistence, you must add `export HDF5_PLUGIN_PATH=$HOME/.local/hdf5/lib/plugin` to your *~/.bashrc* or */etc/environment*.

-The script currently supports Linux on x86_64 and aarch64 architectures only.
-If your system is of a different operating system and/or architecture, or if this script fails, you have to download and manually install the plugin from https://github.com/nanoporetech/vbz_compression/releases.
-See the instructions at https://github.com/nanoporetech/vbz_compression/issues/5.
+Our helper script currently supports Linux on x86_64 and aarch64 architectures only.
+If your system is of a different operating system and/or architecture (or if this helper script fails) you have to download and manually install the plugin from [here](https://github.com/nanoporetech/vbz_compression/releases).
+See [this post](https://github.com/nanoporetech/vbz_compression/issues/5) for troubleshooting a manual installation.